CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_rules.md

 - The listener characterisation (e.g. audiogram).
 - The audio input signals to the car stereo.
-- A reference stereo mix of the music including the metadata on how the mix was done (e.g. level of each instrument).
 - The metadata for the car noise generator (e.g. the speed).
+- SNR of the Music and the car noise at the hearing aid's microphones.
+- Head rotation in angles.

 ## 4. Computational restrictions